 “Be not conformed to this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 Romans 12:2

-There’s some incredible truth in the Romans 12:2 meaning that we need today.
-So in this blog post we are going to dive into what it means to “be not conformed to this world” and rather “be transformed by the renewing of your mind.”
+There’s some powerful truth in the Romans 12:2 meaning that we need today.
+In this blog post, we are going to dive into what it means to “be not conformed to this world” and rather “be transformed by the renewing of your mind.”

 The Context Of Romans 12:2

-To understand the depth of the Romans 12:2 meaning we need to take a look at the context in which it was written.
+To better understand the meaning of Romans 12:2 we need to take a look at the context in which it was written.

-“Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.”
-Romans 12:1
+Romans 12:1 says, “Therefore, I urge you, brothers and sisters, given God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.”

 In other words, when Paul tells us to offer our bodies as a living sacrifice we shouldn’t view that in a vacuum.
 He’s arguing it’s the only reasonable thing to do because of what God has done.

-Romans 12:1 is talking about making a commitment with God and the Romans 12:2 meaning is about living it out.
+Romans 12:1 talks about committing to God and Romans 12:2 is about living it out.

 The Romans 12:2 Meaning

-Okay, now that we know more of the context of this verse I want to break down the three most popular sections of Romans 12:2 to see what they mean and how they apply to our lives:
+Now that we know more of the context of this verse I want to break down this verse down so that we can better understand the meaning of Romans 12:2.

-Be not conformed to this world means that followers of Jesus need to be on constant guard against being conformed to this world.
-For more check out: What Is The Armor Of God? (the powerful truth)
+Paul is challenging his readers to view things through a godly lens and not a worldly lens.
+To be not conformed to this world means that followers of Jesus need to be on constant guard against being conformed to this world.

 After all, we are supposed to be a light for the world which is hard to do when we won’t go anywhere near it.

-Instead of being conformed to this world, you ought to be transformed by the renewing of your mind.
+Here’s the contrast, instead of being conformed to this world, we ought to be transformed by the renewing of our mind.

-This idea of being renewed is not a one time event, rather it’s something we need to continually do.
-The world is not going to stop confirming us to it’s own liking.
-Therefore we need to constantly be renewing our mind.
+This idea of being renewed is not a one-time event, rather it’s something we need to continually do.
+The world is not going to stop confirming us to its liking, therefore we need to constantly renew our minds.

-If we do the prior two things the result will be that we will be able to test and approve God’s will.
+If we do not conform to the world and renew our minds the result will be that we will be able to test and approve God’s will.

 To “test and approve” means that we will be able to do what God says is best while rejecting the lies of this world.
 We will be able to see where the good life is truly found.
 Not in what the world has to offer, but rather in God.

-You can think of this kind of like a filter.
-As we go through the world we will be bombarded with it’s messages and wisdom.
+Think of this like a filter.
+As we go through the world we will be bombarded with its messages and wisdom.
 When we follow this passage will be able to sort through what is true and reject what is not.

-This is how we can be IN the world, but not OF it.
-We ought not be afraid to be in the world when we are in a constant state of renewing our mind and testing what is true.
+This is how we can be in the world, but not of it.
+We ought not to be afraid to be in the world when we are in a constant state of renewing our minds and testing what is true.
 When we do this the evil of this world will not affect us.
-Instead we will be able to see it as God does.
+Instead, we will be able to see it as God does.